code-for-nashville/open-data-portal/nashville/scooter-data/README.md

 The script below uses an app_token per https://dev.socrata.com/consumers/getting-started.html.
 However, you can make a certain number of requests without an application token.

+It is recommended that you install dependencies with [Pipenv](https://docs.pipenv.org/en/latest/).
-You can run it from this directory with `python ./script/extract`
+You can run it from this directory with `python ./script/extract`.

+This will extract current data into a scooters.db sqlite database.
+From there, you could you use it via python or sqlite.